Morsmalleo/AhMyth/.github/ISSUE_TEMPLATE/binding-report.md

 ---
 name: Binding Report
-about: Create a report to alert us about bugs and errors with the binding features.
+about: Create a report about original applications that can't be backdoored
 title: ''
 labels: apktool error, server error
 assignees: Morsmalleo